Questie/Questie/Readme & FAQ.txt

   - showquests: Toggles on and off the ability to always show quests on the Worldmap / Minimap - tracked or not tracked.
   - tracker: Toggles on and off the QuestTracker.
+  - qtscale: Resizes the Questie QuestTracker using one of 3 pre-programed sizes.
+Small(default), Medium and Large